SereenAlzahrani/WepsiteconvertingArabicAudio-ESP32Steps/README.md

 html,css,javaScript files for the website.

 Here you can find 3 files html/css/JavaScript linked togther to create a website to convert the Arabic speech into an Arabic words.
-First : you have to open the htmk file to run the website and then you can find a text Area and Michrophone Click on the Michrophone and start speaking , all the speak will convert to an Arabic texts.
+First : you have to open the html file to run the website and then you can find a text Area and Michrophone Click on the Michrophone and start speaking , all the speak will convert to an Arabic texts.